-GOV 360O.
+GOV 3600.
 Business and Society.

+Same as Business, Government, and Society 372T (Topic 6).
 Explore the relationship between firms and society, including the role of regulation and government policy in shaping economic outcomes.
 Examine how governments encourage economic activity.
 Three lecture hours a week for one semester.
-Only one of the following may be counted: Business, Government, Society 370 (Topic: Business and Society), 370 (Topic 6), Government 355M (Topic: Business and Society), 360N (Topic: Business and Society), 3600.
+Only one of the following may be counted: Business, Government, Society 370 (Topic: Business and Society), 370 (Topic 6), 372T (Topic 6), Government 355M (Topic: Business and Society), 360N (Topic: Business and Society), 360O.
 Prerequisite: Six semester hours of lower-division coursework in government and upper-division standing.